deboboy/search-for-intelligence/README.md

-[x] Borrow chat streaming response pattern from the original SFI; add to ChatInterface.tsx [x] Modify routes so the finish page is Experiment Intro after the homepage image dissolves [X] Modify routes so the finish page is Experiment Run after clicking SUBMIT on the Experiment Intro form [ ] Modify Experiment Run layout where Scoring component is to the left of the ChatInterface component [ ] Create a new page; Experiment Results; which will display model, chat input, LLM response, scores [ ] Link to Experiment Results from the Screen component, from the summary card for an experiment [ ] Rename the Settings link in Experiment Run to Summary [ ] Add a version number to the Summary card; or borrow the ID number; to display different versions of experiments [ ] Add Experiment Intro PromptForm metadata to Experiment Summary card [ ] Fix LLM response added to IndexedDB ChatDatabase; Cursor + Claude 3.5 Sonnet suggests the following:
+[x] Borrow chat streaming response pattern from the original SFI; add to ChatInterface.tsx [x] Modify routes so the finish page is Experiment Intro after the homepage image dissolves [X] Modify routes so the finish page is Experiment Run after clicking SUBMIT on the Experiment Intro form [X] Modify Experiment Run layout where Scoring component is to the left of the ChatInterface component [x] Add a shadcn UI navbar present on all pages
+[x] Add a shadcn UI breadcrumb component to display current step in the workflow [ ] Create a new page; Experiment Results; which will display model, chat input, LLM response, scores [ ] Link to Experiment Results from the Screen component, from the summary card for an experiment [X] Rename the Settings link in Experiment Run to Summary [ ] Add a version number to the Summary card; or borrow the ID number; to display different versions of experiments [ ] Add Experiment Intro PromptForm metadata to Experiment Summary card [ ] Fix LLM response added to IndexedDB ChatDatabase; Cursor + Claude 3.5 Sonnet suggests the following: